senor/Lightpack-docs/RUS/API.md

 ## setprofile

-*Синтаксис: setprofile:<name>*
+*Syntax: setprofile:<name>*

-*Возвращаемые значения: ok, error, busy или not locked*
+*Returned values: ok, error, busy or not locked*

-Включает заданный профиль настроек. Список профилей доступен по команде getprofiles (см. выше).
+Turns on the defined settings profile.
+Profiles list is available on command getprofiles (see above).

 <pre>
 >> setprofile:My HD video